Azure/meta-azure-service-broker/docs/how-admin-deploy-the-broker.md

   * Common Configurations

     ```
-    environment: REPLACE-ME
+    ENVIRONMENT: REPLACE-ME
-    subscription_id: REPLACE-ME
+    SUBSCRIPTION_ID: REPLACE-ME
-    tenant_id: REPLACE-ME
+    TENANT_ID: REPLACE-ME
-    client_id: REPLACE-ME
+    CLIENT_ID: REPLACE-ME
-    client_secret: REPLACE-ME
+    CLIENT_SECRET: REPLACE-ME
     ```

     These configurations should be matched:

-    * environment
+    * ENVIRONMENT

-      Two options `AzureCloud` and `AzureChinaCloud` are supported as an `environment`.
-For example, if you want to create services in `AzureChinaCloud`, you should specify `AzureChinaCloud` as the `environment`.
+      Two options `AzureCloud` and `AzureChinaCloud` are supported as an `ENVIRONMENT`.
+For example, if you want to create services in `AzureChinaCloud`, you should specify `AzureChinaCloud` as the `ENVIRONMENT`.

       The following table is about the support for each service in different environments.